 The Company has hired six foreign employees in the seven years from fiscal 2015 to fiscal 2021.
 The Group has expanded its global operations, and the ratio of overseas sales to total sales exceeded 50% in fiscal 2020.
 The percentage of foreign employees in the Group is over 40%.
 The Group has many overseas offices, and the percentage of foreign employees at overseas offices (including subsidiaries) has exceeded 90%.
-Since localization is being promoted in overseas offices, many foreign executives and managers are playing an active role (as of the end of September 2021, foreign executives account for 27% of all executives, and foreign managers account for 81% of all managers in overseas offices).
+Since localization is being promoted in overseas offices, many foreign executives and managers are playing an active role (as of the end of March 2022, foreign executives account for 27% of all executives, and foreign managers account for 83% of all managers in overseas offices).
 We will accelerate the assignment of global human resources, including foreign nationals, to the right positions throughout the Group, by promoting the introduction of the talent management system described below.
-Of the ten foreign nationals currently working for the Company, only one is in a managerial position, however, we will continue to promote foreign nationals to managerial positions.
+Currently, one of our 12 foreign employees has been appointed to managerial position.
+The percentage of foreign employees in the Company's workforce is approximately 0.6%, and that in managerial positions is approximately 0.2%.
+Aiming to raise the latter percentage to the same level as the former by 2030, we will work to promote foreign employees to managerial positions.